MatthewAntonis/HTML_Project/README.md

 6.)
 Make the site responsive using media queries.

-There may have been more instructions but I cannot recall
+There may have been more instructions, but I cannot recall

 ## Notes:
 - Created using Chrome